 A continental patchwork

 Kenya’s squeeze contrasts with the reception elsewhere on the continent.
-Côte d’Ivoire granted Starlink a provisional 12-month licence this month as it switched on 5G, while in South Africa the service remains unlicensed amid a political fight over ownership rules, per TechCabal.
+Côte d’Ivoire granted Starlink a provisional 12-month licence this month as it switched on 5G.
+In South Africa, the service remains unlicensed amid a political fight over ownership rules, per TechCabal.

-The Communications Authority licenses providers and publishes subscriber data quarterly, and those figures have become the scoreboard for the fibre-versus-satellite contest.
+The Communications Authority licenses providers and publishes subscriber data quarterly.
+Those figures have become the scoreboard for the fibre-versus-satellite contest.
 Safaricom, the incumbent, keeps adding more broadband users than any rival even as Starlink grabs the headlines, per the same reports.

 What it means for East Africa’s connectivity race

-For Nairobi’s large community of remote workers, digital nomads and expats, the pause removes an increasingly popular backup to fibre — and hands an argument to incumbents such as Safaricom, which still dominates Kenyan broadband.
+For Nairobi’s large community of remote workers, digital nomads and expats, the pause removes a popular backup to fibre.
+It also hands an argument to incumbents such as Safaricom, which still dominates Kenyan broadband.
 For rural users beyond the fibre map, the waitlist is a harder blow.

-For businesses that bought Starlink as a redundancy layer, the freeze is a reminder that satellite capacity is finite and allocated country by country.
+For businesses that bought Starlink as a backup layer, the freeze is a reminder that satellite capacity is finite and allocated country by country.
 Contracts and continuity plans will need to reflect that.

-The episode also underlines how strategic satellite connectivity has become across Eastern Africa — part of a wider contest over Africa’s digital infrastructure in which American constellations, Chinese networks and national telecoms all compete.
+The episode also shows how strategic satellite connectivity has become across Eastern Africa.
+It is part of a wider contest over Africa’s digital infrastructure, in which American constellations, Chinese networks and national telecoms all compete.
 Just this month, Côte d’Ivoire welcomed Starlink with a provisional licence as it launched 5G.

 Which Kenyan counties has Starlink paused new signups in?